TomBursch/kitchenowl/docs/get-started.md

 ## ⏫ Migrating from Older Versions

 ### v0.3.3
-Starting from version 0.3.3 `tombursch/kitchenowl-web:latest` ignores the `front_url` enviroment variable and in most cases is not needed in `tombursch/kitchenowl:latest`.
+Starting from version 0.3.3 `tombursch/kitchenowl-web:latest` ignores the `front_url` environment variable and in most cases is not needed in `tombursch/kitchenowl:latest`.

 ### v0.0.33
 Starting from version 0.0.33 the frontend routes requests to the backend.
-Thus only one port has to be accessible.
+Thus, only one port has to be accessible.
 However, the backend can be hosted in standalone mode as it was before (see legacy server install).